Aliases for PIM1 Gene

 GeneCards Summary for PIM1 Gene

 PIM1 (Pim-1 Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with PIM1 include prostate cancer and retinitis pigmentosa.
-Among its related pathways are MicroRNAs in cancer and PEDF Induced Signaling.
+Diseases associated with PIM1 include Prostate Cancer and Retinitis Pigmentosa.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and Apoptosis and Autophagy.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PIM2.
+An important paralog of this gene is PIM3.

 UniProtKB/Swiss-Prot for PIM1 Gene